 The MRI takes around 45 minutes.
 Please be aware that you must hold still for the exam.
 Any motion causes the images to be blurry, which can reduce the detail of the images.
 If you have severe pain, you may want to discuss with your doctor about taking pain medication prior to the test so that you can hold still for the MRI.
-If you are claustrophobic, or do not like smaller spaces, you may want to discuss with your doctor about medication to help relax you during the MRI.
+If you are claustrophobic or do not like smaller spaces, you may want to discuss with your doctor medication to help relax you during the MRI.

 What does the equipment look like?